xrdocs/cloud-scale-networking/_tutorials/ncs5500-fib-programming-speed.md

 - RIB programming in RP: 133,000 pfx/s
 - eTCAM programming speed: 29,000 pfx/s

-For the next test in this blog post, we will use a real internet view (recorded from a real internet router).
+For the next test in this blog post, we will use the exact same methodology but this time we will use a real internet view (recorded from a real internet router).

 ### Test methodology